atharvalade/Green-Glimpse/README.md

 **The main objectives of this machine learning project are as follows:**

-Data Preprocessing: The project begins by loading the dataset and performing data preprocessing, including data selection, handling missing values, and encoding categorical variables.
+Data Preprocessing: The project begins by loading the dataset and performing data preprocessing, including data selection, handling missing values, and encoding categorical variables. <br>
 Data Visualization: The dataset is visualized using Seaborn's pairplot function, providing insights into the relationships between different features.
 Machine Learning Model Training: The project trains an SVM classifier using the scikit-learn library.
 The model is trained on selected features and evaluated for accuracy.
 Model Evaluation: The project assesses the model's accuracy and error percentage using a validation set.
 It also visualizes the model's performance by separating test data into two groups based on predicted labels.